opportunity-zh/laravel-playground/README.md

 sudo netstat -nlpt |grep 3306
 ```

-Stop the service using port 3306:
+Stop the service on port 3306, in this case mysql:

 ```bash
 sudo systemctl stop mysql
 ```

-### Add phpMyAdmin
+## Add phpMyAdmin

 Add the following to the docker-compose.yml file, below the mysql service.
-Make sure to indent correctly.
+Make sure to indent it correctly.
 It should be on the same level as the mysql service:

 ```